jasa89/Speden-spelit-ryhm-1/README.md

 ## Software Requirements

 Arduino IDE: Download and install the Arduino IDE from [Arduino's official website](https://www.arduino.cc/).
-Speden Sepelit Code: Clone or download the project from this repository.
+Speden Spelit Code: Clone or download the project from this repository.

 ## Circuit Diagram